GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

 * Call `Pipeline::Link` to link the shader IR modules into a pipeline IR module.
 (This needs to be done even if the pipeline only has a single shader, such as a compute pipeline.)
-  If using BuilderRecorder, this also records the pipeline state into IR metadata.
+  This also records the pipeline state into IR metadata.

 * Call `Pipeline::Generate` to run middle-end and back-end passes and generate the ELF.
   (Global options such as `-filetype` and `-emit-llvm` can cause the output to be something other than ELF.)